albertony/wslkit/README.md

 The Alpine, Arch and Fedora images are not WSL images, but official plain root filsystem image distributions.
 These will always be installed from the latest released version, but will generally have less initial configuration than the WSL images.
-If using the Arch Linux image there are a few steps that needs to be performed before being able to start using `pacman` to install additional software.
-The supplied script `arch-init` will perform the required steps for you (read the comments for description of what it does), just run the script without arguments:
+If using the Arch Linux image there are quite a few steps that needs to be performed before being able to start using `pacman` to install additional software.
+The supplied script `arch-setup` will perform the required steps for you (read the comments for description of what it does), just run the script without arguments:
-`/mnt/c/Wsl/arch-init`.
+`/mnt/c/Wsl/arch-setup`.
 See also example [below](#arch).
+There are also different types of setup scripts for setting up other distributions, see [below](#setting-up-the-wsl-distribution).

-The script `arch-install-dev-cpp-python-qt` can be executed after `arch-init` to install a set of packages relevant for a specific C++, Python and Qt development environment,
+The script `arch-install-dev-cpp-python-qt` can be executed after `arch-setup` to install a set of packages relevant for a specific C++, Python and Qt development environment,
 including: Git (with LFS), SSL, SSH, GCC, CMake, Ninja, Qt5, Python (with numpy, pylint, pytest, pyside2 and ipython).